xdit-project/HunyuanVideo/README.md

 }
 ```

+## 🧩 Projects that use HunyuanVideo

+If you develop/use HunyuanVideo in your projects, welcome to let us know.

+- V2V and F8 Inference ComfyUI: [ComfyUI-HunyuanVideoWrapper](https://github.com/kijai/ComfyUI-HunyuanVideoWrapper) by [Kijai](https://github.com/kijai)

 ## Acknowledgements

 We would like to thank the contributors to the [SD3](https://huggingface.co/stabilityai/stable-diffusion-3-medium), [FLUX](https://github.com/black-forest-labs/flux), [Llama](https://github.com/meta-llama/llama), [LLaVA](https://github.com/haotian-liu/LLaVA), [Xtuner](https://github.com/InternLM/xtuner), [diffusers](https://github.com/huggingface/diffusers) and [huggingface](https://huggingface.co) repositories, for their open research and exploration.
 Additionally, we also thank the Tencent Hunyuan Multimodal team for their help with the text encoder.